Great Big Story: Planet Earth

-In the episode “Behold the Colorful Plumage of Peru’s National Bird” they talk about the Andean cock of the rock, which the individuals came from the Parque de las Leyendas zoo, which is where this individual was taken picture.
+In the episode "Behold the Colorful Plumage of Peru's National Bird" they talk about the Andean cock of the rock, which the individuals came from the Parque de las Leyendas zoo, which is where this individual was taken picture.

 The Planet Earth category contains subcategories called "Uncharted", "That's Amazing", "Aquatic World", "On the Brink", and "Into the Outdoors".
 The subsection Uncharted contains videos about architecture and places in the world that people have not seen.
-The videos range from those on the isolated Socotra Island in Yemen or the Spanish castle that inspired the castles in Disney’s Cinderella and Snow White.
-The subcategory That’s Amazing is where Great Big Story partnered with The Weather Channel to bring people to the outdoors and test their limits.
-This encompasses Mike Libecki exploring the last parts of the world that haven’t been seen or surfers traveling to surf under the northern lights.
+The videos range from those on the isolated Socotra Island in Yemen or the Spanish castle that inspired the castles in Disney's Cinderella and Snow White.
+The subcategory That's Amazing is where Great Big Story partnered with The Weather Channel to bring people to the outdoors and test their limits.
+This encompasses Mike Libecki exploring the last parts of the world that haven't been seen or surfers traveling to surf under the northern lights.
 On the Brink captures videos of rare animals that are on the brink of extinction.
-The company’s goal of this section is to bring awareness to the animals in order to help them survive.
+The company's goal of this section is to bring awareness to the animals in order to help them survive.
 The next subcategory is Into the Outdoors which captures the exploration of the outdoors.
 This captures all the parts such as exploring underwater caves or walking the Serengeti with the black rhino.
 The last section is the Aquatic World.
 The section is a 2-season section of the deep-sea exploration with the explorer Philippe Cousteau Jr.

 Flavors

 The Flavors category is about food.
 It is composed of subcategories called "It's 5 o'clock Somewhere", "Snack Attack", "Ichigo Ichie", "Finely Crafted Cuisine", and "Food Innovations".
-It’s 5 o’clock somewhere is all about alcohol like the oldest bar in the world or the company that ages their wine at the bottom of the ocean.
+It's 5 o'clock somewhere is all about alcohol like the oldest bar in the world or the company that ages their wine at the bottom of the ocean.
 Snack Attack tells stories about how the most common snacks came to be.
 Ichigo Ichie is a section that is partnered with ANA Japan, a Japanese airline, that goes into the best foods in Japan.
 The next subsection is Finely Crafted Cuisine which captures the foods made by master chefs for specific foods.
 The last subsection is Food Innovations.
 This subsection focuses on the presentation of the foods rather than foods themselves.
 This could be how the Chinese takeout box came to be or the art of crafting food displays.

 Origins

 The last main category is Origins.
-It is all about Origins.
 Origins is only composed of two subcategories, called "Highly Original" and "Original Grub".
 Highly Original is composed of videos the origin stories about items used today.
-This includes videos about how the Rubik’s cube came to be and the city where the first violins were made.
+This includes videos about how the Rubik's cube came to be and the city where the first violins were made.
 The last subsection is the Original Grub.
 The videos describe very original foods and the people who make them.
-These include videos about the rarest pasta “su filindeu” and the people in Belgium that shrimp on horseback.
+These include videos about the rarest pasta "su filindeu" and the people in Belgium that shrimp on horseback.